Vollinger0/esm/readme.md

 ## Features

+### Ramdisk
 - automatically sets up and runs a game on a ramdisk, which eliminates most server performance problems
+- ability to "prepare" the filesystem for ramdisk usage, aswell as to revert that again if you have a running server already
+- automatically externalizes the savegame templates back to HDD to reduce the needed ramdisk space by ~40%

+### Backups
 - provides its own (eah compatible) rolling mirror backup system, that backs up a 50GB savegame in under a minute without even affecting game server performance
 - ability to create static (zipped) backups

-- ability to "prepare" the filesystem for ramdisk usage, aswell as to revert that again if you have a running server already
-- automatically externalizes the savegame templates back to HDD to reduce the needed ramdisk space by ~40%
+### Convenience
 - delete all function to remove any traces of an existing savegame, when you want to start a new season
+- almost all features, limits, timeouts and paths are configurable
+- everything is logged in console and logfiles, so you can always see what the scripts do, did and what happened when.
+- freely configurable in-game announcer for a few actions
+- special downloadserver as tool, that creates and serves the shared data folder as downloadable zip, see performance section

+### Game maintenance / performance
 - wipe tool for wiping playfields with no player or player-owned terrain placeables or structures.
 - tool to clear the "discovered-by" infos from playfields and/or systems
 - purge-tools to delete old playfield files, delete the related structures and templates - this will keep your savegame small if used regularly.